|

 Beautiful route from the meditarrean sea to Lucca, Florence, and then Passo de la Muraglione - very beautiful.

-- Wild Camping: good options near forests, or rivers; along meditarrean sea rare possibilities due high density of population and houses
+- Wild Camping: tolerated, good options near forests, or rivers; along meditarrean sea rare possibilities due high density of population and houses

-- Water: public wells scarce, rather buy water
+- Water: public wells scarce, rather buy water or ask locals to help out, or get water from cemetries

 Roma is a nightmare with the bicycle, it's the worst city I ever rode, there are a few bicycle lanes, but hardly anyone rides bicycles in the city, it's simply too dangerous, much traffic in the east part of Roma.